 Streaming services have become a key part of the entertainment industry in recent years, and are now threatening to jeopardize traditional mediums.
 This reaches far beyond the realm of cinema and cable television.
 Talk shows, documentaries and even long-form journalism are being disrupted by this new technology.

 Likewise, the world of documentary films is changing as well.
 Change is coming hard and fast in a variety of ways, and it’s not easy to predict which ones will stick in the long-term.

 The market for documentary films has always been smaller than broader, more mainstream projects, and filmmakers have learned to adapt.
 However, as streaming platforms now offer access to a much wider audience, documentaries are enjoying new access to the mainstream.
 This is one net positive.

 The lines between journalism and documentary film are blurring, as more films take on a journalistic approach to societal topics.
 Several big players have recently entered the game: The New York Times has shifted focus to more long-form video content, and the Obamas are now collaborating with Netflix to create documentaries with civic and societal themes.

 New businesses are joining the world of streaming.
 What was once an industry dominated by Netflix is now seeing competition from companies such as Disney, HBO and Amazon.
 More competition may lead to an increase in overall quality.

 For some time now, streaming services were ineligible for awards, as categories were not available to accommodate their new technology.
 Awards were reserved mostly for films screened only in theaters.

-The documentaries that are made for steaming will now be eligible for awards because there’s more collaboration between the theaters and the streaming companies.
-This is creating a backlash because the streamers can remove those movies from theaters once they are eligible for the award, however.
+However, documentaries produced for streaming will now be eligible to receive award recognition, due to increased collaboration between theaters and streaming companies.
+This is creating some backlash, however, as streamers can remove films from theaters once they have become eligible for awards.